 However, today’s Rock music is dominated by bands who have a guitar, a bass, a drum set, and a singer.
 Of course, there are more variations and more members, depending on what band and time period we look at; but generally this setup rings true.
 Just like pop music, Rock also deals with love and loss, but it’s definitely edgier.
 If you think of Rock giants like The Rolling Stones or Aerosmith, you definitely have some love songs in mind!

 Sadly, current Rock music is not as mainstream anymore since Hip-Hop and Pop took over.
 However, well-known and celebrated bands such as Green Day, The Killers, Muse, and Oasis are incredibly successful today!

 All over the world, pop music is the most popular genre to listen to.
 “Pop” is the shortened form of popular, so that makes sense.
 You most likely know all about this genre’s most iconic singers, such as Beyonce, Michael Jackson, Ariana Grande, and Madonna.
 However, there’s a lot more to what we listen to than that!
 The term “popular music” only started gaining traction in the mid-1950s.
 This is due to the rise of radio across the United States.

 The first true pop star is the King of Pop, Elvis Presley, who became a regular fixture on radios across the country.
 Pop music is not easy to describe: whatever is the most popular at any given moment is pop!
 So, today you see Korean pop stars break into the worldwide mainstream.
 Latin pop songs have taken over the charts and entire genres like Hip-Hop, and EDM becoming synonymous with pop.

 Pop songs are simple and fun.
-They follow a verse-chorus structure and act like earworms to make sure you never forget the simplistic lyrics about love and heartbreak.
+They follow a verse-chorus structure and act like earworms.
+This is to make sure you never forget the simplistic lyrics about love and heartbreak.
 And don’t we all love it?